UgoAsonye/Substitution-Cipher/README.md

 # Substitution-Cipher
-My favorite project, a way to encrypt and decrypt text messages.
+Away to encrypt and decrypt .txt file messages.